bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.85 =
+We added functionality for displaying two or more contact forms on a single page.
+We changed the layout of Contact Form from fixed to responsive.
+The French language file is updated.
+The Japanese language file is updated.
+The Estonian language file is updated.

 = V3.84 =
 The Norwegian and Russian language files are updated.
 We fixed the bug with saving 'The $_SERVER variable that is used to build a URL of the form'.
 We fixed the bug with network activation.